NicolasCaen/up-bk-slick-slider/readme.txt

 == Description ==

-This plugin adds a new block to the WordPress editor that allows you to create beautiful and responsive sliders using the Slick JS library.
+This plugin adds a Gutenberg block that allows you to create beautiful and responsive sliders using the Slick JS library.

 Features:
 * Easy-to-use interface in the Gutenberg editor
 * Multiple slides support
 * Customizable settings (autoplay, speed, arrows, dots, etc.)
-* Responsive design
+* Responsive design with breakpoint controls
 * Support for fixed height slides
 * Gap control between slides
+* Multiple arrow positions and styles
+* Dynamic visibility control for arrows and dots

 == Installation ==